stormpath/express-stormpath/README.md

   app.use(stormpath.init(app, { }));
   ```

-  This will enable the default features, such as login and registration pages
+  This will enable the default features, such as login and registration pages.

   **If your app is a single page application (Angular, React)**